Would you take on an older Weimaraner?

 Whether or not in their middle or later years you dismiss them at your peril.

 Be aware they are a breed apart, can they learn new things.
 At any age?
 You Bet.

 Will they keep up?
 Well I hope you are fit, it just might be you doing the keeping up?

 Just for the record, Cass’s last full season (2009/2010) was 41 days worked and at 10 years old Cass didn’t miss one.

 She had lumps and bumps all over so the 2010/2011 Cass was only able to work odd days.
-I still fully expected Cass to be working along-side our other girls again this season though just for the odd day.
+I still fully expected Cass to be working along-side our other girls again in the 2012 season though just for the odd day.
 Sadly it was not to be.